andreashsy/watermelon-game-godot/README.md

 # Watermelon Game

 Watermelon game clone in Godot engine for practice.
+Developed in Godot v3.5.3

-## Objective
+### Objective

 Gain the highest score by merging the balls.
 Game will end if the container overflows.

+### How to run

+1) Download Godot Engine v3.5.3
+2) Clone and open this repo in Godot
+3) Click play (F5)